willowec/lightwand/Readme.md

 ## Credits

  - Code, design, and documentation by Willow Cunningham unless otherwise specified
- - Project advised by Andrew Sheaff
+ - Project comissioned by Dr. Yifeng Zhu and advised by Professor Andrew Sheaff